plusnew/core/README.md

 The reducer function gets called, when a new action gets dispatched.
 This reducer gets the current state of the store and the action which just got dispatched.
 The new state will be that, what the reducer returns.

+The reducer function is optional.
+When it is not given, the dispatched value is the new state of the store.

 Each store has a Observer-Component, which expects a render-function as a child.
 When a store changes it's state, this render-function gets called.